Planning fallacy: Real-world examples

 for $8.08 billion on a budget of $2.8 billion (in 1988 dollars).

 The Denver International Airport opened sixteen months later than scheduled, with a total cost of $4.8 billion, over $2 billion more than expected.

-The Berlin Brandenburg Airport is another egregious case.
+The Berlin Brandenburg Airport is another case.
 After 15 years of planning, construction began in 2006, with the opening planned for October 2011.
 There were numerous delays.
 It was finally opened on October 31, 2020.
 The original budget was €2.83 billion; current projections are close to €10.0 billion.

+Olkiluoto Nuclear Power Plant Unit 3 faced severe delay and a cost overrun.
+The construction started in 2005 and was expected to be completed by 2009, but completed only in 2023.
+Initially, the estimated cost of the project was around 3 billion euros, but the cost has escalated to approximately 10 billion euros.

 California High-Speed Rail is still under construction, with tens of billions of dollars in overruns expected, and connections to major cities postponed until after completion of the rural segment.

+The James Webb Space Telescope went over budget by approximately 9 billion dollars, and was sent into orbit 14 years later than its originally planned launch date.